deis/deis/contrib/ec2/README.md

 Default output format [None]:
 ```

+## Upload keys
-3. Upload a new keypair to AWS, ensuring that the name of the keypair is set to "deis".
+Upload a new keypair to AWS, ensuring that the name of the keypair is set to "deis".

+## Customize cloudformation.json
-4. Edit [cloudformation.json][cf-params], ensuring to add a new discovery URL.
+Edit [cloudformation.json][cf-params], ensuring to add a new discovery URL.
 You can get a new one by sending a new request to http://discovery.etcd.io/new.
 ```console
     {